forrtproject/forrtproject.github.io/content/about/mission/about.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.

-title = "About us"
+title = "Mission & Advocacy"
-subtitle = "*In pursuit of the best conceivable educational practices in higher education*" classtitle = "text-center"
+subtitle = ""
+classtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.